8W9aG/timeseries-features/README.md

 ## Architecture :triangular_ruler:

 `timeseries-features` is a functional library, meaning that each phase of feature extraction gets put through a different function until the final output.
-It contains some caching when the processing is heavy (such as skill processing).
-The features its computes are as follows:
+It contains a feature extractor for auto-features, such as:

+1. Autocorrelation
+2. Partial Autocorrelation
+3. NBEATS Predictions

+And a feature processor for the following features:

 1. Lags
 2. Rolling Count